 A Cloud Fax model is, technologically speaking, the most advanced enterprise fax solution - fully hosted offsite and requiring only an email address and Internet connection to send and receive faxes.
-The Cloud Fax model can provide many of the control and customization features of both "Hybrid" and "Private" fax solutions - such as integration into Multi-function Devices and workflow integration - such as SAP or EMRs (Electronic Medical Records systems) with flexible APIs and enhanced Transport Layer Security (TLS) to protect sensitive data.
+The Cloud Fax model can provide many of the control and customisation features of both "Hybrid" and "Private" fax solutions - such as integration into Multifunction Printers and workflow integration - such as SAP or Electronic Patient Records systems with flexible APIs and enhanced Transport Layer Security (TLS) to protect sensitive data.
 Additionally, with the right vendor, the Cloud Fax model can provide rapid scaling ability - essentially a pay-as-you-go model.

-Benefits
+Benefits:

-- Cloud Faxing represents a significant cost savings over the onsite-server model.
-It frees up IT resources to focus on higher-ROI projects, and enables your organization to retire onsite fax hardware (e.g., server, software, fax machines, fax boards) and eliminate licensing, telco lines and the related costs outlined earlier. - Because the service is cloud-based, a business can increase fax capacity quickly, cost-effectively, and at any time - it is essentially a "pay-as-yougo" model, as opposed to a server-based system where the choices are the binary "buy another fax server now," or "don't buy it now, and risk capacity - and business impacting - issues." - 3.
+- 1. Cloud Faxing represents a significant cost savings over the onsite-server model.
+It frees up IT resources to focus on higher-ROI projects, and enables your organisation to retire onsite fax hardware (e.g., server, software, fax machines, fax boards) and eliminate licensing, telco lines and the related costs outlined earlier. - 2.
+Because the service is cloud-based, a business can increase fax capacity quickly, cost-effectively, and at any time it is essentially a "pay-as-you- go" model, as opposed to a server-based system where the choices are the binary "buy another fax server now," or "don't buy it now, and risk capacity and business impacting issues." - 3.
 A Cloud Fax solution can also increase fax security.
-The best-in-class online fax companies protect faxes using the most sophisticated methodologies - such as TLS encryption for transmitting faxes over the Internet, and they may also have "Heavy" Tier III and IV secure data centers, the best of which maintain SOC 2 or SSAE 16 Certifications to ensure customer data is protected 24/7/365 when in storage.
-The right Cloud Fax provider can also enable HIPAA-compliant faxing solutions, and solutions that keep your business on the right side of GLBA and SOX regulatory mandates.
+The best-in-class online fax companies protect faxes using the most sophisticated methodologies such as TLS encryption for transmitting faxes over the Internet, and they may also have "Heavy" Tier III and IV secure data centres, the best of which maintain SOC 2 or SSAE 16 Certifications to ensure customer data is protected 24/7/365 when in storage.
+The right Cloud Fax provider can also enable compliant faxing solutions, and solutions that keep your business on the right side of HSCIC regulatory mandates and adhering to best practices such as ITIL standards.

-Drawbacks
+Drawbacks:

-- There are many options out there for Cloud Fax providers, and choosing the wrong partner can undermine the ability to realize all of the benefits of a Cloud Fax solution that drove the outsourcing decision in the first place.
-For example, a company that cannot support the needed fax capacity, or offer 24/7 support, or provide highly secure data centers and full infrastructure redundancy, or does not fully understand how to keep a business's faxes secure and on the right side of federal regulators. - Fundamentally, a business should expect to receive equal or better value when outsourcing a core service to a third-party vendor.
+- 1. There are many options out there for Cloud Fax providers, and choosing the wrong partner can undermine the ability to realise all of the benefits of a Cloud Fax solution that drove the outsourcing decision in the first place.
+For example, a company that cannot support the needed fax capacity, or offer 24/7 support, or provide highly secure data centres and full infrastructure redundancy, or does not fully understand how to keep a business's faxes secure and on the right side of federal regulators. - 2.
+Fundamentally, a business should expect to receive equal or better value when outsourcing a core service to a third-party vendor.
 This is especially true when one considers Service Level Agreements (SLAs), reliability, security, scalability and integration.
 Skimping here exposes one to serious risk in the long term.
-The best providers of Cloud Fax solutions - like eFax Corporate[®] - will have solid SLAs (99.5% uptime and minimum delivery times) as well as disaster recovery and business continuity technology.
-Strong due diligence upfront - choosing the right partner - is essential to ensure that one's businesscritical needs are met now and going forward.
+The best providers of Cloud Fax solutions like eFax will have solid SLAs (99.5% uptime and minimum delivery times) as well as disaster recovery and business continuity technology.
+Strong due diligence upfront-choosing the right partner is essential to ensure that one's business- critical needs are met now and going forward.